petyaracz/Racz2023trance/Readme.md

 Singh, Manvir.
 2018.
 “The Cultural Evolution of Shamanism.” *Behavioral and Brain Sciences* 41.

+———.
+2021.
+“Magic, Explanations, and Evil: The Origins and Design of Witches and Sorcerers.” *Current Anthropology* 62 (1): 2–29.

 Smith, Chris.
 2017. *Decision Trees and Random Forests: A Visual Introduction for Beginners*.
 Blue Windmill Media.